Botrytis Disease on Houseplants; Causes, Symptoms, Treatment and Prevention

 Begonia, Cyclamen, Gloxina and Saintpaulia are highly susceptible to Botrytis Disease though it can affect all soft-leaved houseplants.

-Treatment for Botrytis Disease in Houseplants
+Treatment of Botrytis Disease on Houseplants

-1.Cut all affected parts of the plant and destroy by burning to prevent spread to the entire plant and other houseplants.
+1. Cut all affected parts of the plant and destroy by burning to prevent spread to the entire plant and other houseplants.

-2.Remove and replace the moldy soil with fresh free-draining soil and allow the soil to dry out between waterings.
+2. Remove and replace the moldy soil with fresh, free-draining soil and always allow the soil to dry out between waterings.

-3.Spray the plant with a systemic fungicide.
-Ensure all the parts of the plant are well covered with the fungicidal solution.
+3. Spray the plant with a systemic fungicide as per the manufacturer's instructions.
+Ensure to cover all the parts of the plant with the fungicidal solution.

 You liked it?
 Share on social media.